Director of Campus Recreation

 Assistant Director for Fitness and Wellness

 Fun Fact: Outside of fitness, Cora-Ann enjoys playing guitar when she has the time, reading, and trying to paint and draw things.

 Graduate Assistant for Competitive Sports

-Maham graduated from University of Wisconsin-Stevens Point in May 2019 with a B.S. in Health Promotion and Wellness with minors in Business and Spanish.
+Maham graduated from the University of Wisconsin-Stevens Point in May 2019 with a B.S. in Health Promotion and Wellness with minors in Business and Spanish.
 While at Stevens Point, Maham worked for the Club Sports department for 3 years and with Intramural Sports for 2 years.
 She also played for the Women’s Rugby Club for 4 years and was a co-captain for 2 years.
 During her time as a Graduate Assistant for Competitive Sports, Maham is pursuing her Master’s of Science in Public Health.

 Fun Fact: When Maham was younger she ate a mothball thinking it was candy (“good times but don’t recommend it”).